Timbar09/The-portfolio/README.md

 ## Overview

-This repository contains the source code for my personal portfolio website.
-The portfolio showcases my skills, projects, and experiences as a software developer.
+This repository contains the source code for my personal portfolio website that I built using React.
+It has a dark mode feature and a responsive design.
+The website is built using React, Sass, and a few other libraries.
+The website is hosted on Netlify and the source code is available on GitHub.
+Feel free to use this website as a template for your own portfolio website.
+If you have any questions or suggestions, feel free to contact me.
+I hope you like it! 😊

 ## Technologies Used

 - Sass
 - React

+  > [Here](package.json) are libraries used in this project.

 ## Features